Daria Morgendorffer: Movies

 The first Daria movie, Is It Fall Yet?, gave the principal characters time apart from one another in parallel narratives which foreshadowed further changes in their relationships.

 By the time of the finale movie Is It College Yet?, Daria's character has undergone noticeable growth.
 She chooses to attend Raft College.
-She graduates from Lawndale High, winning the Dian Fossey Award "for dazzling academic achievements in face of near total misanthropy", and crowning her acceptance speech with the assertion that "there is no aspect, no facet, no moment of life that can't be improved with pizza".
+She graduates from Lawndale High, winning the Dian Fossey Award "for dazzling academic achievements in face of near total misanthropy", and crowning her acceptance speech with the assertion that "there is no aspect, no facet, no moment of life that can't be improved with pizza."

 Appearance

-Daria wears rounded thick glasses, an orange T-shirt underneath a green jacket, a black skirt, and black boots.
+Daria has shoulder-length brown hair and wears glasses with round black frames.
+Her everyday outfit consists of an orange T-shirt underneath a green jacket, a black skirt, and black boots.
 John Allemang of The Globe and Mail said "to surrender is to be normal, to sacrifice your brain in the rush to be popular and wear uncomfortable shoes that make your legs look hot.
 Daria, as always, keeps her integrity.
 She wears sensible shoes, and finds her intellectual reward in not being hot."

 In Beavis and Butt-Head, Daria wears square glasses, a black leather jacket, white T-shirt, a red skirt, black leggings and black boots.
 In the earlier episodes, she is seen wearing a brown jacket, beige skirt, green shirt and brown boots.